OE-FET/Origin-Scripts/README.md

 #### Reliability factor
 The **reliability factor** is calculated as described in the relevant [publication](https://www.nature.com/articles/nmat5035).
-A point of uncertainty exists with respect to the denominators of formulas (B1) and (B2) of the publication.
-The denominators are the transconductances, which depend on the gate voltage.
-The question is, which value of the transconductance should be used for the calculation of the reliability factor.
+- A point of uncertainty exists with respect to the denominators of formulas (B1) and (B2) of the publication.
+The transconductances (denominators of the formula) do not have a single value - they depend on the gate voltage.
+Hence, it is unclear which value of the transconductance should be used for the calculation of the reliability factor.
 We could use the maximum transconductance (g<sub>m, max</sub>), or the transconductance at the maximum gate voltage (g<sub>m, VGmax</sub>).
-The scripts have been coded to use the maximum transconductance (g<sub>m, max</sub>) value (which may not be at the maximum gate voltage), thus calculating a worst case scenario for the reliability factor.
+- The scripts have been coded to use the maximum transconductance (g<sub>m, max</sub>) value (which may or may not be at the maximum gate voltage), thus calculating a worst case scenario for the reliability factor.

 ### EG-OFET parameters